-- · travel for work - sleep away from your home overnight in the course of performing your employment duties.
+- travel for work - sleep away from your home overnight in the course of performing your employment duties.

 Expenses you can claim include your accommodation, meals and expenses which are incidental to the travel (incidentals).
-For example, if you're required to travel interstate for 3 nights to shoot an advertisement.
+For example, if you're required to travel interstate for 3 nights to meet with clients.